 The Master of Library and Information Science degree in School Library Media K-12 prepares students to apply for multi-age licensure in school library media.
 The program curriculum is based on both practice and theory and includes library science and educational technology courses.
 The theoretical content is aligned with the American Library Association, the American Association of School Librarians national standards, and the Ohio state standards for school libraries.

-Students who complete this graduate program are licensed to work at any level K-12 as a Library/Media specialist.
+This program is designed to prepare students to sit for applicable licensure or certification in Ohio.
 Students are given opportunities to apply their learning in practical environments through a culminating experience and other options.
 Graduates are prepared to work in all types of libraries.

 Students wishing to apply for the K-12 School Library Media program whose teaching credentials are outside of Ohio should contact the Ohio Board of Education for information on how to obtain their Ohio teaching certification.
 This does not include students who are concurrently working on their initial Ohio teaching licensure at the time they apply for the K-12 School Library Media program through iSchool.
 Students not wanting Ohio licensure but wanting licensure in their own state should consult their own state requirements for reciprocity.